pasqal-io/qadence/docs/tutorials/qml/ml_tools/data_and_config.md

 - `backend` (**str**): Specifies the communication backend for distributed training.
 Common options are `"gloo"` (default), `"nccl"` (optimized for GPUs), or `"mpi"`, depending on your setup.

+> Notes:
+> - *Logging Specific Callbacks*: Logging is availiable only through the main process, i.e. process 0.
+Model logging, plotting, logging metrics will only be performed for a single process, even is multiple processes are run.
+> - *Training specific callbacks*: Callbacks specific to training, e.g., `EarlyStopping`, `GradientMonitoring`, etc will be called from each process.
+> - `PrintMetrics` (set through the `print_every` argument in `TrainCongig`) is available from all processes.

 Example: For CPU MultiProcessing
 ```python
 config = TrainConfig(